autobrr/autobrr.com/docs/3rd-party-tools/manage-torrents.md

 > CLI application to manage torrent client queues and remove torrents that meet a specific criteria

 Repository (original, not active): [https://github.com/l3uddz/tqm](https://github.com/l3uddz/tqm)
 Repository (fork, had more updates): [https://github.com/SweetMNM/tqm](https://github.com/SweetMNM/tqm)

+The [original](https://github.com/l3uddz/tqm) only supports `categories` in qBittorrent but the [fork](https://github.com/SweetMNM/tqm) supports rules by `tags` as well.

 Supported clients
 * qBittorrent
 * Deluge

-TQM has powerful rules with conditionals which makes it a bit harder to setup but you have finegrained control.
+TQM has powerful rules with conditionals which makes it a bit harder to setup but you have fine-grained control.
 It supports `remove`, `tagging` and `update categories`.

-The [original](https://github.com/l3uddz/tqm) only supports `categories` in qBittorrent but the [fork](https://github.com/SweetMNM/tqm) supports rules by `tags` as well.
+To run your configuration periodically we recommend a cronjob on Linux/Mac or the Task Scheduler on Windows.

 Example config (fork with tags support):